stBecker/RoboND-Kinematics-Project/writeup_template.md

 Here is an example of how to include an image in your writeup.

+Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

+Your writeup should contain a DH parameter table with proper notations and description about how you obtained the table.
+Make sure to use the modified DH parameters discussed in this lesson.
+Please add an annotated figure of the robot with proper link assignments and joint rotations (Example figure provided in the writeup template).
+It is strongly recommended that you use pen and paper to create this figure to get a better understanding of the robot kinematics.

+Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
+In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+Your writeup should contain individual transform matrices about each joint using the DH table and a homogeneous transform matrix from base_link to gripper_link using only the position and orientation of the gripper_link.
+These matrices can be created using any software of your choice or hand written.
+Also include an explanation on how you created these matrices.

+Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Based on the geometric Inverse Kinematics method described here, breakdown the IK problem into Position and Orientation problems.
+Derive the equations for individual joint angles.
+Your writeup must contain details about the steps you took to arrive at those equations.
+Add figures where necessary.
+If any given joint has multiple solutions, select the best solution and provide explanation about your choice (Hint: Observe the active robot workspace in this project and the fact that some joints have physical limits).

 ![alt text][image1]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.